 In this study the researcher sought to understand who the respondents were by designation.
-The table 1 below present this information and the figure 1 presents a diagrammatic presentation of the same.
-In the category of others, it includes people working in the finance, accounting, administration, legal departments in Equity bank.
+The table I below presents this information and the figure I presents a diagrammatic presentation of the same.
+In the category of others, it includes people working in the finance, accounting, administration, legal departments in Stanbic Bank.

-Table 1.
-Classification of the respondents by designation
+Table 1: Classification of the respondents by designation